Canon EOS R7 advanced manual

 If you’re new to digital photography or Canon mirrorless cameras, I’m sure this guide full of tips and trips will make you more familiar with the various settings, features and functionalities of the Canon R7.
 Now it’s time to turn your camera on and press the Menu button.
 You’ll be able to follow along page by page with this guide.
 Please note that in order to see all the pages, set the camera’s mode to Av, Tv or M as some other modes provide only a small subset of available menu options.

 Page Shoot 1 (SHOOT1)

-You’ll be able to recover more colour in the highlights of your image, for instance, and pull more detail out of the shadows with a Raw file than with a Jpeg.
-The only downside are the larger files and the fact that you must develop them later on.
-RAW file average size of 20.8 MB an JPEG file average size of 10 MB with the EOS R7.
+You will be able to recover more colour in the highlights of your image, for instance, and pull more detail out of the shadows with a Raw file than with a Jpeg.
+There is only one downside to the larger files and that is that you have to develop them later on.
+The average size of a RAW file is 20.8 MB, while the average size of an JPEG file is 10 MB.

-If you shoot Jpeg, you can choose between Large (7Mb), Medium (4Mb) or Small (2.8Mb), each with a Fine or Normal setting.
-I would advise Large and Fine.
+You can choose between Large, Medium, or Small, each with a Fine or Normal setting, if you shoot Jpeg.
+I would recommend Large and Fine.

 This describes how square (1:1) or wide (16:9) your image is.
 It’s expressed as a figure, like this: width:height (width always comes first).

 Full: the native sensor dimension of the full APS-C mirrorless Canon EOS R7.

 4:3: native resolution of a micro-four-thirds camera .